Return to Library Home Page

 Landscape Use: Native landscape plantings, parks, freeway plantings, restoration plantings, large landscape spaces, filler plant, background and screening plant.

-Form & Character: Large upright and rounded shrub, sprawling, informal, stiff, coarse and leathery.
+Form & Character: Large, upright and rounded shrub, sprawling, informal, stiff, coarse, tough and leathery.

-Growth Habit: Woody evergreen perennial, moderate rate of growth generally 6 to 15 feet in height with somewhat equal spread.
+Growth Habit: Evergreen, woody, broadleaf perennial shrub, slow to moderate rate of growth generally 6- to 15-feet tall with somewhat equal spread.

-Foliage/Texture: Opposite, glabrous, leathery, ovate simple leaves to 3 inches long on a gray stem, brittle branches,trunk shapggy brown with age; coarse texture.
+Foliage/Texture: Opposite, glabrous, leathery, ovate simple leaves to 3-inches long on a gray stem, brittle branches, trunk shaggy brown with age; coarse texture.

-Flowers & Fruits: Small terminal clusters of cream flowers (pink sepals) in late winter and spring, flowers attract bees; fruit a small reddish drupe, somewhat edible (not much in the way of edible mesocarp).
+Flowers & Fruits: Small terminal clusters of cream flowers (pink sepals) in late winter and spring, flowers attract bees; fruit a small reddish drupe, somewhat edible, though not much in the way of edible mesocarp.

 Seasonal Color: Subtle flower display in spring and fruit display in fall, otherwise none.